vivibur/GFIdeas/_pages/about.md

 comments: true
 ---

-At home we _looove_ cooking and sharing meals with friends and family (remember what that looked like before Covid?).
-We cook without gluten and very often we adapt our recipes to accommodate friends and family who could not have some ingredients, whether it is sugar, dairy, meat…you name it.
+At home we _looove_ cooking and sharing meals with friends and family.
+We cook without gluten and very often we also adapt our recipes to accommodate friends and family who can't have some specific ingredients, whether it is sugar, dairy, meat…you name it.

 So we decided to create this site to share some of our favorite family dishes.
 We hope that you enjoy the recipes and find them easy to follow.